-The Chairman of the Board leads the Board's work and oversees the fulfilment of its duties, and has a specific responsibility for ensuring that the Board's work is well-organised, efficiently run and aligned with operational developments.
+The Chairman of the Board leads the Board's work and oversees the fulfilment of its duties and has a specific responsibility for ensuring that the Board's work is well-organised, efficiently run and aligned with operational developments.
 The Chairman of the Board verifies that Board decisions are effectively executed, ensures that the Board's work is evaluated annually and that the Nomination Committee is informed of the evaluation results.
-The purpose of the evaluation is to gain an understanding of the Board members' views on the Board's performance and the measures that can be taken to make the Board's work more efficient.